Best SVP (SmoothVideo Project) Alternative: AI Video Interpolation

 - Wait for the output file for better playback

 Note that DVD Ripper and Video Converter will be supported soon.
+What's more, Enlarger AI, an AI upscaling software, is supported within DVD Ripper and Video Converter.
 Act now to have a try, which will bring you unexpected results!

 Before getting down to SVP, it’s imperative to know the basics of the video frame, frame rate, and video (frame) interpolation.

 Back in childhood, you must have been keen on cool little flipbooks where a stack of paper has an image on every page.
 When you flipped through the pages quickly, the image would appear to animate and move?
 Sounds familiar, right?
 This is how video works.
 Whether digital or old-school film, video is a series of still images that, when viewed in order at a certain speed, give the appearance of motion.
 Each of those images is called a “frame”.
 This is how video frame and frame rate come from.